 Well, it depends.
 Only February can have exactly 4 weeks on a leap year.
 Otherwise, February has 4 weeks plus 1 day.

 The other months have either 4 weeks plus 2 days or 4 weeks plus 3 days.
-To understand what a leap year is, check this site.
+In order to understand what a leap year is, you can check this site.

 12 months = 1 year.

 100 years = 1 century.

 These are millisecond, microsecond, decasecond, fortnight, quarter, decade, olympiad, jubilee, megaannum, jiffy, and Planck time.

 1 millisecond = 0.001 second

 1 microsecond = 0.000001 second.

 1 decasecond = 10 seconds

 1 fortnight = 2 weeks (This one is mostly used in Great Britain and some former British colonies)

 1 olympiad = 4 years.